Attendance and Punctuality

-If your child arrives late for class they miss out on important learning, they don’t have sufficient time to settle into class, it can be embarrassing for they may disrupt the rest of the class.
+- Being late means missing out on important learning, children don’t have sufficient time to settle into class, it can be embarrassing for them and they disrupt the rest of the class.

 It is very important that children attend school regularly to achieve continuity in the learning process.
 However, we realise there are occasions when your child may need to be absent.

 There is a need to keep the school informed about your child’s absence and a decision is made whether the absence is ‘authorised’ or ‘unauthorised’ according to the legislation and guidance set by the DCSF.

 - All absences must be authorised by the Head.
 Any unjustified or unexplained absences will be recorded as unauthorised in the register.

 - The head teacher will send a letter of enquiry regarding an absence if there does not seem to have been a message received by telephone or letter.

 - The school should be notified of any infectious or contagious illness and the child should not return to school until the doctor has given consent for him/her to do so.
 Any absence should be explained either by telephone or a short note to the teacher on the child’s return.
 It is helpful to be notified of an absence likely to last more than two days at the at the beginning of the illness.